—

 a new home for the Western Australian Academy of Performing Arts

-Haworth Tompkins is working with Lyons, our Australian partners, focusing on the new home for the Western Australian Academy of Performing Arts (WAAPA) within ECU City.
-The new WAAPA will activate the northern side of the campus, with a dynamic and welcoming entrance to draw in a diverse group of theatre patrons, visiting artists, university students and members of the community.
+Haworth Tompkins worked with Australian Partners Lyons and Silver Thomas Hanley Architects, on an initial overall campus masterplan, with Haworth Tompkins leading on the accommodation for the Western Australian Academy of Performing Arts (WAAPA).
+The new WAAPA activates the northern block of the City Campus site, with a dynamic and welcoming entrance drawing in a diverse group of theatre patrons, visiting artists, university students and members of the community.

-A series of teaching spaces, ranging from large rehearsal rooms and studios to ensemble and practice rooms, will support artistic development for the dynamic cohort of WAAPA students.
-Embedding WAAPA into ECU City will ensure that a diverse range of ECU’s students and Perth’s wider community can experience both “front of house” aspects and “behind the scenes” glimpses of the extraordinary work that happens at this leading conservatoire.
+A series of teaching spaces, ranging from large rehearsal rooms and studios to ensemble and practice rooms, support artistic development for the 1,100 cohort of WAAPA students.
+Embedding WAAPA into the City Campus will ensure that a diverse range of ECU’s students and Perth’s wider community can experience both “front of house” aspects and “behind the scenes” glimpses of the extraordinary work that happens at this leading conservatoire.

 ECU City is located on the traditional lands of the Whadjuk Noongar people.